Fellowship of Southern Writers

 The Fellowship of Southern Writers is an American literary organization that celebrates the creative vitality of Southern writing as the mirror of a distinctive and cherished regional culture.
 Its fellowships and awards draw attention to outstanding literary achievement and help to nurture new talent.

+U.S. Poet Laureate Natasha Trethewey introduces a 2013 event celebrating the Fellowship of Southern Writers at the Library of Congress.

 The fellowship was founded in 1987 in Chattanooga, Tennessee by 21 Southern writers and other literary luminaries.
 The group meets in every odd-numbered year, usually during the SouthWord Literature Festival hosted by the Southern Lit Alliance in Chattanooga, TN.